-In the early 1960s Arthur Janszen joined forces with the KLH loudspeaker company, and together they introduced the KLH 9.
-Due to the large size of the KLH 9, it did not have as many limitations as the Quad.
+In the early 1960's Arthur Janszen joined forces with the KLH loudspeaker company, and together they introduced the KLH 9.
+Due to the large size of the KLH 9, it did not have as many sonic limitations as the Quad.
 The KLH 9 could play markedly louder and lower in frequency than the Quad ESL.
 Thus a rivalry was born.

-Janszen continued to develop electro-static designs.
-He was instrumental in the design of the Koss Model One, the trostatic panels for the Servostatic, a hybrid electrostatic system that was Infinity's first speaker product.
+Janszen continued to develop electrostatic designs.
+He was instrumental in the design of the Koss Model One, the Acoustech and the Dennesen speakers.
+Roger West, the chief designer of the Janszen Corporation, became the president of Sound Lab.
+When Janszen Corporation was sold, the RTR loudspeaker company bought half of the production tooling.
+This tooling was used to make the electrostatic panels for the Servostatic, a hybrid electrostatic system that was Infinity's first speaker product.
 Other companies soon followed; each with their own unique applications of the technology.
-These include Acoustat, Audiostatic, Beverage, Dayton Wright, Sound Lab and Stax, to name a few.
+These include Acoustat, Audiostatic, Beveridge, Dayton Wright, Sound Lab and Stax, to name a few.